What is Anxiety?

 In life decisions, we can be more mindful in our choices.
 Say our partner is ready to get married, our anxiety can show us red flags that we need to address before settling down.

 By pumping us full of adrenaline and cortisol we are more present and alert.
-Ideal for exams and getting out personal best on a 10k run.
+Ideal for exams and getting our personal best on a 10k run.

 If we were to approach life with no anxiety whatsoever we could make big life decisions without much thought.
 Potentially, we could end up marrying the wrong partner, move to a city we hate or climb a corporate ladder we have no real interest in.

-If you are finding everyday life manageable but can't go after bigger goals such as starting your business or starting a family then support could help you navigate those.
+If you are finding everyday life sometimes manageable but other times it can get top of you meaning you can't go after bigger goals such as starting your business or starting a family then getting support is a good start.

 Anxiety keeps us playing small.
 It makes us doubt taking the steps we want by filling us with fear.